ashmohdd/Analysis-of-the-Top-Spotify-Songs-in-2023-by-Streaming-Numbers/README.md

 If you'd like to contribute to this project, feel free to open an issue or submit a pull request.
 We welcome your insights and enhancements!

 # License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the LGPL-2.1 License - see the LICENSE.md file for details.

 # Acknowledgments
 Special thanks to the Spotify Web API for granting access to the musical heartbeat of 2023!